GNNBleed: Inference Attacks to Unveil Private Edges in Graphs with Realistic Access to GNN Models: Introduction

 \section{Introduction}

-Graph Neural Networks (GNNs) are a class of deep learning models designed to handle graph-structured data \cite{wu2020comprehensive, GNNBook-ch19-chu-recommend, tang2022rethinking, gnn:survey:xie2022self}.
-Unlike traditional neural networks that assume data is structured in a grid-like manner (e.g., images) or in sequences (e.g., time series or text), GNNs are designed for data where entities (nodes) and their relationships (edges) are explicitly represented as a graph.
-With applications as diverse as pioneering protein folding methods in AlphaFold \cite{jumper2021highly}, reimagining recommendation algorithms for social networks \cite{fan2019graph, wu2022graph, wei2019mmgcn}, and detecting security threats in computer systems \cite{wang2022threatrace, liu2021pick, tang2022rethinking}, GNNs continue to shape multiple technological frontiers.
+Graph Neural Networks (GNNs) are deep learning models specifically designed to handle graph-structured data \cite{model:gat, model:gcn, model:gin, model:sage}.
+Unlike traditional neural networks that assume data is structured in a grid-like manner (e.g., images) or in sequences (e.g., text), GNNs are designed for data where entities (nodes) and their relationships (edges) are explicitly represented as a graph.

-Edge in a graph often denote sensitive information, such as friendship in a social network or transaction in a financial analysis network \cite{fan2019graph, Rao_2021}.
+Edges in a graph often denote sensitive information, such as a patient's condition in a healthcare network or a transaction in a financial network \cite{fan2019graph, Rao_2021, graph:usage:medical:kazi2023ia, graph:usage:medical:ahmedt2021graph, graph:usage:medical:credit:wang2021temporal, graph:usage:medical:credit:sukharev2020ewsgcn,graph:usage:anomoly:xu2021towards, mao2022medgcn}.
 Unveiling these connections without consent infringes upon the privacy of the entities involved.
-Understanding edge inference attacks is crucial to comprehending the vulnerabilities inherent within GNNs, and thereby, devising mechanisms to preserve privacy by safeguarding these relationships.
+For instance, consider a healthcare coordination network \cite{mao2022medgcn, wu2021leveraging} maintained by a model service provider, where nodes represent patients and healthcare providers.
+Patients may establish links/edges with various providers, support groups, or other patients, where these connections indicate the types of care received, the patient’s conditions, or their support networks.
+Exposure of such links/edges could lead to the leakage of sensitive health information, potentially violating privacy regulations such as HIPAA \cite{HIPAA1996} in the United States.
+Hence, understanding edge inference attacks is crucial to comprehending the vulnerabilities inherent within GNNs, thereby devising mechanisms to preserve privacy by safeguarding these relationships.